I saw the documentary Eat That Question :Frank Zappa in his Own Words the

 found time and interest in collaborating with other musicians on equal

-have been interesting and gotten the late FZ out of his comfort zone and
+have been exciting and gotten the late FZ out of his comfort zone and

 before he passed on.